← Back to 漢書

 滿

-Confucius taught that deep moral governance takes generational time.
-Even non-sage but good governance, sustained long enough, can reduce violence.
+Confucius said: 'If there were a true king, it would take a generation before benevolence; A good man governing a state for a hundred years could overcome cruelty and remove killing.'
 Moral transformation is gradual and depends on long-term virtue-centered statecraft.
 Even second-best rulers, if persistent, can still greatly reduce penal violence over time.
 This sets the proper timeline expectation for political reform.
-Across the mid-late Western Han reigns, death sentencing remained high and severe non-capital punishment even more prevalent.
-Classical moral analogies insist that one sufferer can indict collective order.
+Across the mid- and late Western Han reigns, capital sentences still averaged about one execution per thousand-odd persons yearly, and severe non-capital punishments ran at more than triple that rate.
+An old saying says: 'If a hall is drinking and one person in a corner weeps, then the whole hall is unhappy.'
 A ruler should treat each unjust case as a stain on the whole polity.
 Mass incarceration and high execution counts are cited as causes of unresolved social disharmony.

 24